 What are the best marinas and anchorages in Cape Verde?

-Should I rent a yacht in Cape Verde with or without a skipper?
+Should I rent a sailboat in Cape Verde with or without a skipper?

-Should I rent a yacht in Cape Verde with or without a crew?
+Should I rent a sailboat in Cape Verde with or without a crew?

-What license do I need to charter a yacht in Cape Verde?
+What license do I need to charter a sailboat in Cape Verde?

-What to pack for a yacht charter in Cape Verde?
+What to pack for a sailboat charter in Cape Verde?